opensafely-core/job-runner/DEVELOPERS.md

 ### Turn manual database maintenance mode on/off on a specific backend

 Maintenance mode is triggered automatically, but in some circumstances we may need to manually enable or disable it.
-Enabling db maintenance mode will cancel any running jobs.
+Enabling db maintenance mode will cancel any running database jobs.

 ```
 dokku run rap-controller python manage.py db_maintenance <on/off> <backend slug>